Founded December 2016; joined incubator: December 2018

 Vvital’s novel transcatheter solution—

-25 years' experience in executive business management in leading global public high-tech companies and start-ups; extensive experience in business development, M&A, start-up establishment, technology, global sales, and marketing; Executive MBA, The Hebrew University of Jerusalem; BA, economics, Tel Aviv University
+25 years’ experience in executive business management in leading global public high-tech companies and start-ups; extensive experience in business development, M&A, start-up establishment, technology, global sales, and marketing; B.A., economics, Tel Aviv University; Executive MBA, The Hebrew University of Jerusalem

-35 years’ clinical and academic experience as cardiac surgeon and researcher; Former Director, Open-Heart Surgery Department, Sheba Medical Center; performed >7,000 open-heart procedures; leader in mitral valve repair operations in Israel; MD and Associate Professor of Surgery, Sackler School of Medicine, Tel Aviv University
+35 years’ clinical and academic experience as cardiac surgeon and researcher; former director of Open-Heart Surgery Department, Sheba Medical Center; performed >7,000 open-heart procedures; leader in mitral valve repair operations in Israel; M.D. and Associate Professor of Surgery, Sackler School of Medicine, Tel Aviv University

-Mitral regurgitation (MR) is a disorder in which the heart’s mitral valve (comprised of two leaflets) does not close properly, causing blood to flow back into the left atrium.
-The prevalence of MR is greater than 10% in adults older than 75 years (Lancet 2006) and may lead to complications including lung congestion and heart failure.
+Mitral Regurgitation (MR) is a disorder in which the heart’s mitral valve (comprised of two leaflets) does not close properly, causing blood to flow back into the left atrium.
+MR may lead to complications including lung congestion and heart failure.

 Open-heart surgery (replacing or repairing the mitral valve) is the gold standard for treating patients with moderate to severe MR. Yet, nearly 50% of these patients are not surgical candidates due to age, frailty, and comorbidities.

 To treat this underserved population, the market is moving towards less invasive, closed-heart, transcatheter procedures, preferring valve repair over replacement.
 Minimizing invasiveness of MR repair will allow high-risk patients to be treated more safely.